 Be sure to read Information for Prospective Applicants and Preparation prior to submitting your application!
 In addition, be sure to visit the link to the specific program to which you plan to apply for additional information.

-You may only apply to one of the seven areas in the Department of Psychology: Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health, Quantitative, and Social.
+You may only apply to one of the eight areas in the Department of Psychology: Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health, Quantitative, Social and Social and Affective Neuroscience.

 We do not offer rolling admissions or early acceptance into our program.
 We do not accept current graduate students transferring directly into our program.
 Applicants who are currently enrolled as graduate students elsewhere must apply and have their materials reviewed with the rest of the applicants that apply.